jongacnik/lilcss/readme.md

 Distill out css bloat by parsing static files for selectors

 ```
-npm i ??????
+npm i lilcss
 ```

-**Warning: This is a work in progress and not quite ready for use...**
+**Warning: This is a work in progress, things might break...**

 ## Example